ucc23/ucc/_pages/DBs_edits.md

 - Combined the tables `tablea1` and `tableb1`

 The `Dist` column in Vizier is labeled as `kpc` but it contains clearly `pc` values.
-The inverted parallaxes differ substantially from the distance values.

 ## Cantat-Gaudin et al. 2018